 Below, you’ll find everything from the farm and the farmers market to the various other attractions on-site.

 1. The farm

-If you’re looking for things to do in Dublin with kids, the farm here is a terrific working example of environmentally sustainable Irish agriculture, and visitors are encouraged to explore, experience farm work up close and get hands on with what goes on.
+If you’re looking for things to do in Dublin with kids, the farm here is a terrific working example of environmentally sustainable Irish agriculture, and visitors are encouraged to explore, experience farm work up close and get hands-on with what goes on.

 There’s a Jersey dairy herd, Jacob sheep, Oxford Sandy black pigs, hens and donkeys too.
-When you visit, you can watch the cows being milked and see how pasteurisation works to make milk safe to drink, as well as tasting the fresh, creamy end product.
+When you visit, you can watch the cows being milked and see how pasteurisation works to make milk safe to drink, as well as taste the fresh, creamy end product.

 2. The market

 Airfield Estate’s Farmers Market is one of our favourite markets in Dublin, and it takes place every Friday and Saturday in the lower car park at the estate.